LISTEN TO MY LATEST PODCAST EPISODE

 It was pure bliss, and I thought for sure I’d just gotten super lucky.

-So I spent 2.5 years researching and testing to discover, firsthand, if it really was possible to work part-time as a freelancer in fashion (anywhere in the world).
+So I spent 2.5 years researching and testing to discover, firsthand, if it really was possible to work part-time as a freelance fashion designer (anywhere in the world).

 I interviewed Successful Fashion Freelancers on my podcast, I coached aspiring freelancers, and then I created my premium program, Freelance Accelerator: from Surviving to Thriving (FAST) to reach more people.